chechiLiu/CSC110/README.md

 Class 7: Return values & if/else & Logical operators & Fencepost loops

-Class 8: for, while, and do/while loop
+Class 8: For, while, and do/while loop

 Class 9: The Random class & Arrays